-The Lawton campus of Cameron University has been awarded designation as a Certified Healthy Campus for the fifth consecutive year, and CU-Duncan has earned the designation for the second year in a row.
+Both campuses of Cameron University have retained designation as a Certified Healthy Campus, the Lawton campus for the sixth consecutive year, and CU-Duncan for the third year in a row.
 Both designations are at the Excellence level, the highest level in the program.
 The designation is awarded by the Oklahoma State Department of Health (OSDH) in conjunction with the Oklahoma Academy, The State Chamber of Oklahoma, and the Oklahoma Turning Point Council.
 Certified Healthy Campus is a program of the “Shape Your Future” campaign which recognizes college campuses and vocational technical schools that make a positive impact on the health of their employees and students.

-“Cameron University and CU-Duncan are committed to providing healthy environments for our students, faculty, staff and visitors,” says Dr. Ronna Vanderslice, Vice President for Academic Affairs.
-“Designation as a Certified Healthy Campus in both Lawton and Duncan signals that our continuing efforts to encourage healthy and active living do indeed have a positive impact.”
+“Cameron University takes great pride in our commitment to providing healthy environments for our students, faculty, staff and visitors,” says Dr. Ronna Vanderslice, Vice President for Academic Affairs.
+“Retaining this designation at the Excellence level at both our campuses is recognition that our efforts to encourage healthy and active living do indeed have a positive impact.”